-a) Wage protected employees will receive a special adjustment on the base rate equal to the general wage increases granted to employees covered by Schedule B (Wage Schedule) to the point of recovery of the 2004 wage roll-back (up to the hourly wage rate paid as of March 31, 2004).
+- a) Wage protected employees will receive a special adjustment on the base rate equal to the general wage increases granted to employees covered by Schedule B (Wage Schedule) to the point of recovery of the 2004 wage roll-back (up to the hourly wage rate paid as of March 31, 2004).
 In the event the entirety of the special adjustment is not required to achieve the recovery, the remainder of the special adjustment for that year will be provided to the employee as a lump sum payment in accordance with b) below.
-In the fourth year of the Collective Agreement, wage protected employees will receive a special adjustment equal to the general wage increase granted to employees covered by Schedule B (Wage Schedule).

-b) In the fiscal year(s) during which no special adjustment is provided, wage protected employees will receive a lump sum payment at the end of each quarterly period.
+In the fourth year of the Collective Agreement, wage protected employees will receive a special adjustment equal to the general wage increase granted to employees covered by Schedule B (Wage Schedule). - b) In the fiscal year(s) during which no special adjustment is provided, wage protected employees will receive a lump sum payment at the end of each quarterly period.
 The lump sum payment would be paid in the first full pay period after the conclusion of each quarterly period.
-This lump sum will be calculated on the basis of the general wage increase available to employees covered by Schedule B (Wage Schedule) multiplied by the employees' hourly rate multiplied by their straight-time paid hours between the last pay period on or before the beginning of the quarterly period and the last pay period on or before the employeed during the quarterly period for the lump sum payment, these employees must be employed during the quarterly period for which the lump sum is payable, and their frozen wage rate must exceed the Schedule B (Wage Schedule) wage rate for that quarterly period.
+This lump sum will be calculated on the basis of the general wage increase available to employees covered by Schedule B (Wage Schedule) multiplied by the employees' hourly rate multiplied by their straight-time paid hours between the last pay period on or before the beginning of the quarterly period and the last pay period on or before the end of the quarterly period.
+To be eligible for the lump sum payment, these employees must be employed during the quarterly period for which the lump sum is payable, and their frozen wage rate must exceed the Schedule B (Wage Schedule) wage rate for that quarterly period.
 Payment for partial quarters will be prorated.
-For greater clarity, should an employee's wage rate be governed by Schedule B (Wage Schedule) applies.

-2. Grandparenting - Effective the date of ratification (May 1, 2006), no superior benefits provisions shall apply to any employee who does not currently receive them.
+For greater clarity, should an employee's wage rate be governed by Schedule B (Wage Schedule) part way through the calculation period, the lump sum payable will be calculated up to the date that Schedule B (Wage Schedule) applies. - 2.
+Grandparenting Effective the date of ratification (May 1, 2006), no superior benefits provisions shall apply to any employee who does not currently receive them.
 For clarity, this proposal does not apply to provisions that are based on operational or service needs.